Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

 \subsection{Incorporating Respondent Characteristics}

-In conjoint experiments, researchers often find that many factors of interest interact strongly with respondent characteristics \citep{gender, immigration, immigration_debate}.
-It is possible to exploit this fact when applying the CRT by directly incorporating respondent characteristics, $V$, into the test statistic.
+In conjoint experiments, researchers often expect factors of interest to interact strongly with respondent characteristics \citep{gender, immigration, immigration_debate}.
+It is possible to exploit this fact when applying the CRT by directly incorporating respondent characteristics, $\bV$, into the test statistic.
 Doing so can substantially increase the statistical power.

-We incorporate respondent characteristics in the CRT procedure by appending $V$ to $Z$ and holding both $(Z,V)$ constant.
-Since respondent characteristics are not randomized factors, unlike $Z$, $V$ is not guaranteed to be independent of the potential outcomes.
-We can test the following causal null hypothesis that conditions upon $V$,
+We incorporate respondent characteristics in the CRT procedure by appending $\bV$ to $\bZ$ and holding both $(\bZ,\bV)$ constant.
+Since respondent characteristics are not randomized factors, unlike $\bZ$, $\bV$ is not guaranteed to be independent of the potential outcomes.
+We can test the following causal null hypothesis that conditions upon $\bV$,

-Theorem~\ref{th:equivalence} can be easily extended to show that this null hypothesis is equivalent to the conditional independence relation, $Y \independent X \mid Z, V$.
-Algorithm~\ref{algo:CRT} also stays the same except we sample $X^{b}$ from the distribution of $X \mid (Z, V)$ and our test statistic is now a function of $(X, Y, Z, V)$.
+Theorem~\ref{th:equivalence} can be easily extended to show that this null hypothesis is equivalent to the conditional independence relation $\bY \independent \bX \mid \bZ, \bV$.
+Algorithm~\ref{algo:CRT} also stays the same except we sample $\bX^{b}$ from the distribution of $\bX \mid (\bZ, \bV)$ and our test statistic is now a function of $(\bX, \bY, \bZ, \bV)$.

 A major benefit of incorporating respondent characteristics is the ability to capture respondent characteristic interactions into the test statistic.
-Consequently, we incorporate an additional predictor $V$ when fitting HierNet and modify the HierNet test statistic in Equation~\ref{eq:hiernet} as,
+Consequently, we incorporate an additional predictor $\bV$ when fitting HierNet and modify the HierNet test statistic in Equation~\eqref{eq:hiernet} as,